ebb-earl-co/tidal-wave/README.md

 ### Requirements
  - This is a Python tool, so you will need [Python 3](https://www.python.org/downloads/) on your system: this tool supports Python 3.8 or newer.
  - As resources will be fetched from the World Wide Web, an Internet connection is required
  - The excellent tool [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio file manipulation.
-It is available from almost every package manager; or static builds are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/)
+It is available from almost every package manager; or static builds are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/).
+   - For Windows, it's available in the [Microsoft App Store](https://apps.microsoft.com/detail/9NB2FLX7X7WG) or from [`chocolatey`](https://community.chocolatey.org/packages/ffmpeg)
  - Only a handful of Python libraries are dependencies:
    - [`dataclass-wizard`](https://pypi.org/project/dataclass-wizard/)
    - [`ffmpeg-python`](https://pypi.org/project/ffmpeg-python/)